 A very common question which comes up again and again:

-"How do i get the audio to the projector (usually ceiling mounted) then back down to the amplifier?"
+"How do I get the audio to the projector up in the ceiling then back down to my speaker?"

 The way audio is connected depends on your set up.
 If you would like surround sound you will need to use a Receiver (also known as an Amplifier).
 If using a soundbar or single speaker you don't need a Receiver.

 To get the very best audio quality, and to take advantage of surround sound, the use of a good quality modern Receiver is highly recommended.
 Just Projectors currently has a range of receivers available for purchase, please speak to our staff if you need help selecting the right one.

 A receiver essentially acts as a hub, it is where everything connects up.
 The receiver will have some HDMI inputs where you can plug in all of your players (such as Foxtel box, Xbox, Playstation, GoogleTV/AppleTV, etc...), the receiver will also feature a multitude of outputs for your speakers to connect to.
 A receiver does all of your audio decoding so you get the best surround sound experience.
 The receiver will also feature a HDMI OUT (sometimes called a Monitor Out).
 This output is what your projector will connect to.
 Your receiver simply loops out the video to the projector so you only need to run 1 HDMI cable up to the projector to get it displaying a picture... no audio signal ever goes to the projector.
 Most receivers will come with a remote control allowing you to easily switch between what device you wish to use.
 So at a push of a button you could be watching Netflix on your GoogleTV, and another press and you could now be watching Foxtel.